bentejohansson/fo-feature/README.md

 the container, and is available at the URI `/feature`.

-The environment is configured automatically by NAIS, injected into the Docker container at deploy time using the environment variable `ENVIRONMENT`.
+The environment is configured automatically by NAIS, injected into the Docker container at deploy time using the environment variable `FASIT_ENVIRONMENT_NAME`.